 - Exposure to student colleagues with varied professional backgrounds

-- Connections with employers through practice-oriented internship
+- Connections with employers through an industry based practicum

 - Completion of online application for graduate admission

 - Two to three years of professional work experience and/or other advanced degrees